Graylog2/documentation/pages/pipelines/functions.rst

         set_field("transaction_year", new_date.year);
     end

-Now, if the time zone is specified in the other field, we pass it to ``parse_date``.
+Now we're passing the ``parse_date`` function its ``timezone`` parameter the string value of the message's ``transaction_timezone`` field.

 In this case we only have a single optional parameter, which makes it easy to simply omit it from the end of the function call.
-However, if there are multiple ones, or if there are many parameters and it gets difficult to keep track of which positions correspond to which parameters, you can also use the named parameter variant of function calls.
+However, if there are multiple optional parameters, or if there are so many parameters that it gets difficult to keep track of which positions correspond to which parameters, you can also use the named parameter variant of function calls.
 In this mode the order of the parameters does not matter, but all required ones still need to be there.